fastify/middie/README.md

 ### Hooks and middleware

-Every registered middleware will be run during the `onRequest` hook phase, so the registration order is important.
+__Every registered middleware will be run during the `onRequest` hook phase__, so the registration order is important.
 Take a look at the [Lifecycle](https://www.fastify.io/docs/latest/Lifecycle/) documentation page to understand better how every request is executed.

 ```js